 Geography of Ukraine

 Ukraine is one of the largest countries in Europe, second only to Russia.
-It is just smaller than the size of Texas.
-It shares a border with 7 other countries, the largest being Russia.
+It is just smaller than Texas.
+It shares borders with 7 other countries, the largest of which is Russia.

-Most of Ukraine is flat and covered with rich fertile plains called steppes.
+Most of Ukraine is flat and covered with rich, fertile plains called steppes.
 Agriculture is an important industry for Ukraine.
-They are the largest exporter of wheat in Europe.
+They are the largest wheat exporter in Europe.
 They also export more sunflowers than any other European country.

 Life in Ukraine

-There are 44 million people living in Ukraine.
-The capital is Kyiv, located to the north.
+44 million people are living in Ukraine.
+The capital is Kyiv, located in the north.
 The city has many cathedrals, castles, and historical monuments that draw thousands of visitors each year.

 The people of Kyiv and the rest of the country have modern-style jobs and live normal, peaceful lives.

-The food in Ukraine is dominated by meat and vegetables.
-A common staple is borsh, a beet soup that has meat and sometimes sour cream.
+Ukrainian cuisine is dominated by meat and vegetables.
+A common staple is borscht, a beet soup that has meat and sometimes sour cream.
 Dumplings, crepes, and pierogis are also popular and often filled with meat, mushrooms, cabbage, and potatoes.

 Government of Ukraine

-Ukraine’s government is a multi-party democracy very similar to what is present in the United States.
+Ukraine’s government is a multi-party democracy very similar to that of the United States.
 There is a president and officials elected by the people in a free and open election process.

 In 2019, Volodymyr Zelensky became president of Ukraine at only 41 years of age.
 He was a popular choice with the people.
 Previously, Zelensky had been an actor and comedian.
-His most popular role was on a sitcom where he actually played the part of the president of Ukraine.
+His most popular role was in a sitcom where he played the president of Ukraine.

 Current Events

-Ever since becoming independent in 1991, Ukraine has wanted to be part of NATO.
-They felt this would provide them the protection they needed from future invasion by Russia.
+Ever since gaining independence in 1991, Ukraine has sought membership in NATO.
+They felt this would provide them with the protection they needed against a future Russian invasion.
 And, while NATO agreed, it has not yet taken action to make Ukraine part of this group of protected countries.
 Therefore, it has stood vulnerable to attack as the Russian forces settled along its border.

-Other countries have now enforced sanctions against Russia, most of which have been economic.
-The hope is to starve Russia of its financial stability, encouraging them to retreat.
+Other countries have now imposed sanctions on Russia, most of which are economic.
+The hope is to starve Russia of its financial stability, encouraging it to retreat.

 Will these sanctions work?
 No one is sure yet.